AmrIbrahim89/CMS-Blog/README.md

 - Contact us page with response email.</br>
 - Some Code Refactoring and unit testing.</br></br>

-What might be implemented in the future?</br>
+✔️What might be implemented in the future?</br>
 - In-time chat between different users.